Executive Director/General Counsel

 Alysia Lau, Barrister & Solicitor, is external Counsel, Regulatory and Public Policy, to the Public Interest Advocacy Centre.
 She specializes in regulatory and consumer protection law, media and broadcasting, telecommunications, energy, and privacy.
 Alysia regularly appears before administrative tribunals and Parliamentary committees on various consumer protection and public policy matters.
 She holds a J.D. from Osgoode Hall Law School and a Bachelor of Arts & Science from McMaster University.
 Outside of law, she also volunteers with the OIM Innercity Arts program in Ottawa.

 Ben Segel-Brown has been rehired after articling at the Public Interest Advocacy Centre in Ottawa.
 He studied law at Queen’s University in Kingston.
-Prior his articles, Ben worked for the Parliamentary Budget Office where he helped negotiate access to information, plan legislative reforms, and write reports.
+Prior to his articles, Ben worked for the Parliamentary Budget Office where he helped negotiate access to information, plan legislative reforms, and write reports.
 During his legal studies, he also acted as a legal aid caseworker assisting low-income Kingston residents with landlord-tenant, victim compensation, creditor-debtor, and quasi-criminal files.
 He has a bachelor degree in Public Affairs and Policy Management from Carleton University.

 Donna Brady joined PIAC in the spring of 1992 as full-time office administrator.
 Her background is in Business Administration.
 Previous to joining PIAC, she worked as the Administrative Assistant for a City and Regional Councillor.